Skip to main content

 Genetic Privacy in the Age of Predictive Health

 The protections afforded by GINA are particularly salient in an era of advancing genomic science.
 GINA’s restrictions on collecting family medical history are a direct attempt to prevent a predictive form of discrimination.
-For example, a family history of autoimmune thyroid disease or type 1 diabetes is that could be used to profile an employee as a future high-cost healthcare consumer.
+For example, a family history of autoimmune thyroid disease or type 1 diabetes is genetic information that could be used to profile an employee as a future high-cost healthcare consumer.
 GINA’s requirement for voluntary, written authorization before collecting such information is a critical safeguard.

 However, the law contains nuances.
 While an employer cannot reward an employee for providing their own genetic information, the final rules on GINA did permit an employer to offer a limited inducement for a spouse to provide information about their health status as part of a wellness program.